proofcarryingdata/zupass/bot.md

 # Dev Instructions for Testing ZKMS Bot

-_Doing this steps in order is more likely to result in success_
+_Doing these steps in order is more likely to result in success_

 ### 0. Prerequisites